Responsible Office: Office of Cybersecurity

 - Data classification coordination — Ensure that data shared between departments is consistently classified and protected

-- Data classification compliance (in conjunction with data custodians) — Ensure that information with high and moderate impact level is secured in accordance with federal, state, and UTHSC regulations and guidelines
+- Data classification compliance (in conjunction with data custodians) — Ensure that information with high and moderate impact levels is secured in accordance with federal, state, and UTHSC regulations and guidelines

 - Data access (in conjunction with data custodians) — Develop, enforce, and follow data access guidelines for each data classification label

-Audit reports — Submit an annual report to the data owners that addresses availability, integrity, and confidentiality of classified data
+- Audit reports — Submit an annual report to the data owners that addresses the availability, integrity, and confidentiality of classified data

 - Data validation — Periodically validate data integrity